masc-ucsc/livehd/docs/projects.md

 * Export LEF/DEF and liberty from internal DB.
 E.g: read several liberty, and then export a single one which is the aggregated.
 * LEF/DEF export can be tagged for a color

-## Analytical Placer
+## ASIC Analytical Placer

-Implement an analytical placer that should work with FPGA/ASIC.
+Implement an analytical placer that should work with ASIC.
+The idea is to share functionality with rippleFPGA, but to have a separate code too.
+E.g: FLOP clustering does not make sensor for FPGAs.

-Dependence: Rapidwright
+Dependence: Rapidwright, RippleFPGA

 Main features:

-* FPGA and ASIC targets
+* ASIC targets
-* Use stanford semidefinite
-* Use timing in feedback
 * Flop Clustering: "Flip-ﬂop Clustering by Weighted K-means Algorithm"
+* Use global router to be routing aware (maybe the RippleFPGA can leverage this too)
 * Overall flow based on: "BonnPlace: A Self-Stabilizing Placement Framework"

+Common goals with RippleFPGA:

-* Do not assume shape (square) in contour.
+* If floorplaner is there, leverage floorplan, but fo not assume shape (square) in contour.
 Allow to place around each floorplan area (amorphous.
 A center of gravity per floorplan block)
+* Use timing in feedback
+* Use SuperSCS semidefinite
 * To allow fast incremental placement.
 Allow to do analytical over subset of design, and other areas are fixed (legalization to handle)
 * Critical paths are aligned
 * Support "annotations"